Skip to content

 Args:

-app: The FastAPI application to attach routers to.
-If None, a new FastAPI app will be created.
+a new FastAPI app will be created.

 graphs: A GraphRegistry instance containing the graphs to serve.